google/reftable/reftable-v2-proposal.md

 * spec is unclear: if a file has just log blocks, do the log restart offsets include the 24 byte file header?
 They do, but it's not completely obvious.

+* For reading the next 'r' block, you have to peek in two places, either at the start of the padding (next block is a 'g'), or at the next block size.

 Problems with Reftable v1